-CCOs are created under Part 3, Division 5 of the Environmentally Hazardous Chemicals Act 1985 (EHC Act) and are used to selectively and specifically control particular chemicals or chemical wastes to limit their potential or actual impact on the environment.
+CCOs are created under Part 3, Division 5 of the Environmentally Hazardous Chemicals Act 1985 (EHC Act) and are used where controls on chemicals or chemical wastes are required beyond current pollution laws to limit their potential or actual impact on the environment.

 - single substances

 - groups of substances, such as scheduled chemicals

 - particular waste streams, such as aluminium smelter wastes